Session Properties Required to Establish a Connection

 • Port is the port number to use to establish the connection.

 • A value is only required when the client needs to use a port other than the automatically‑assigned default port number.
 The default port number for TCP is 55555 when compression is not in use, or 55003 when compression is in use.
-The default port for TLS/SSL is 55443 (note that compression is not available when TLS/SSL is used).
-The default port number for HTTP or WS is 80.
-The default port for HTTPS or WSS is 443.
+The default port for TLS/SSL is 55443, and you use the same port if you use TLS with compression.
+The default port numbers for:

 Examples: